githubsaturn/snippetory/linux/Networking.md

   static ip_address=192.168.1.55/24
   static routers=192.168.1.1
   static domain_name_servers=127.0.0.1
+  metric 200 # the lower it is, it's more eager to be used as the default
 ```
 in this example `domain_name_servers=127.0.0.1` is set because the device has a local DNS server running (PiHole).